node-red/node-red.github.io/docs/user-guide/runtime/logging.md

 Other than `off`, each level includes messages at higher levels - for example, `warn` level will include `error` and `fatal` level messages.
+You can find the API reference for how to log to these different logging levels in the [Writing Functions Section](/docs/user-guide/writing-functions#node)

 #### `metrics`